+Orientation

-Orientation.
-You will attend an orientation program in your home country before leaving for the U.S. You also will have a post-arrival orientation organized locally by your Placement Organization.
-At these programs you will have classes about living in the U.S., attending an American school, and how to budget and use your allowances.
+You will attend a YES orientation program in your home country before leaving for the U.S. You will also have an orientation upon arrival in the U.S., and a post-arrival orientation organized locally by your Placement Organization.
+These programs will include sessions about living in the U.S., attending an American school, and how to budget and use your allowances.